jasonodonnell/MeetupBot/README.md

-# MeetupBot
+# Meetup Bot

-Notifies Slack of TechLancaster Meets for the week.
+Notifies Slack of Tech Lancaster meetups for the week.
 Executed by a cron job on Monday mornings.

 ## Install